A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Applications of the shadow lemma

-\begin{lemma}[Quasi-independence] Let $\Gamma$ be a geometrically finite group of isometries of a Busemann regular hyperbolic metric space $(X,d)$ which admits a finite $\delta$-conformal measure $\mu$ that satisfies the global shadow lemma.
-There exists a positive constant $C$ such that for all $n,m\in\mathbb N$ sufficiently large,
+\begin{lemma}[Quasi-independence] Let $(X, d)$ be a hyperbolic metric space and $\Gamma$ a geometrically finite group of isometries of $X$.
+Assume $\Gamma$ has $\delta$-tempered parabolic subgroups, and $\mu$ is a measure on $\Lambda_\Gamma$ that satisfies the horoball shadow lemma with dimension $\delta$ (Definition \ref{D:horoball_shadow_lemma}).
+Fix a Khinchin function $\phi$.
+Then there exists a positive constant $C$ such that for all $i, j$, for all $n,m\in\mathbb N$ sufficiently large, and for all $\lambda<1$ sufficiently small,

 \end{lemma}